Expect to see some well known brands in this price category.

 The Top Electric-Acoustic Guitars for Less Than $300

-Any one of the guitars in this lineup would be an excellent first-time guitar.
+Any one of the guitars in this lineup would be an excellent first-time acoustic electric guitar for a beginner.
 We even have some good options that are probably more inline with what you’re wanting to spend.
 Beginners will love the options we’ve laid out.

 You’ll get a quick taste of what a little extra bucks can do for quality and sound.
 Intermediates will be happy here to rock a little more and jam a little harder as they carve out their own signature grooves.